 There are pros and cons to this method of finding items.
 Apple can tell you via GPS where your AirTag was last seen, but depending on the device's signal reporting the location, you could be searching a half-mile radius.

 It is undoubtedly better than having no idea where to search, but this isn't as accurate as a satellite-tracked pet collar or car theft prevention system.
-Once you've found yourself within a few yards of the AirTag, Precision Finding will kick in.
+Precision Finding will kick in once you've found yourself within a few yards of the AirTag.

 When using an older iPhone without the U1, or if you live in one of 16 countries where Ultra Wideband isn't allowed in consumer devices, AirTag finding falls back to Bluetooth.
 That means you'll get within 15 feet of the AirTag and have to listen for its sound to locate it.